kbagoy/kb2024/_posts/2020-04-09-create-a-business-website.md

 ---
 layout: post
+permalink: /create-a-business-website/
-title: "How to Create a Business Website for Big Impact"
+title: How to Create a Business Website for Big Impact
-author: "kbistaff"
+description: None
-date: "2020-04-09"
+date: 2020-04-09 16:59:49 -0000
+last_modified_at: 2021-04-20 17:34:16 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2020/04/business_plan.jpg
+  alt: business plan
 categories:
-  - "marketing-tips"
-image: assets/images/business_plan.jpg
+- Business &amp; Marketing Tips
+tags: []
 ---
 # How can you create a business website for big impact?
 Here are three tips.

 Websites are virtually business requirements these days, as more and more people turn to the internet before making purchases.
 However, a simple website that lists your products in bullets isn't enough.
 You have to create a sharp, well-designed business website that will keep customers' attention and make it easy for them to find out what your business is all about.